Table of Contents

 Gauge

-Light: Light gauge strings are the easiest to play, but they may not have as much volume or sustain as heavier gauge strings.
+Light gauge strings are the easiest to play but may not have as much volume or sustain as heavier gauge strings.

-Heavy: Heavy gauge strings offer the most volume and sustain, but they can be more difficult to play.
+Heavy gauge strings offer the most volume and sustain, but they can be more challenging to play.

 Coated